sawyer-greaves/lab-wiki-test/Lab_Network_Drive.md

 Mounting the group drive allows you to access the drive as if it were a local drive on your system.
 Mounting is done on your computer on a per user basis.
 In other words, every user on a system will need to mount the drive themselves.
 The reason for this is that your personal CADE account information is used to access the drive.
 Below are instructions for mounting/mapping the drive on Windows and Linux.

 >**IMPORTANT:** Your computer must be connected to the University of Utah network in order to access the group drive.
-It cannot be accessed remotely over the internet without using University of Utah remote access.
+University of Utah remote access must be used to access the group drive remotely over the internet.

 ### Windows